GammaLib Python check does not work on El Capitan (Mac OS 10.11)

 Seems to be a tricky problem.

-#1 Updated by Knödlseder Jürgen over 7 years ago
+#1 Updated by Knödlseder Jürgen about 8 years ago

 Contrary to my suspicion, the problem was is the different targets, it is the fact that somehow it expects to find the gammalib library in